 Does the web messenger maintain state?

-Yes.
 The first time a unique visitor opens the messenger, a session is stored in their browser (they'll also see the bot's welcome message too, if configured).
 When they return to your site, they'll see all their message history.
 Select Forget conversation history when the user closes the messenger if you want to load the web messenger with an empty conversation at the start of the next session.
 This may be useful if your users share PCs, for exchanging confidential information or on compliance grounds.

 What is the user's name and handle set to?